 Science in the City: Environmental Science Enrichment

-In the Science in the City program, students are able to conduct hands-on experiments related to the following topics: Atmosphere, Weather and Meteorology, Air Pollution, Groundwater, Global Warming and Climate Change, Oceanography, Energy Resources and Sustainability, and a Team Poster Session, where students present a solution and implementation plan to an environmental problem that concerns them.
+The Science in the City program allows students to conduct hands-on experiments related to the following topics: Atmosphere, Weather and Meteorology, Air Pollution, Groundwater, Global Warming and Climate Change, Oceanography, Energy Resources and Sustainability, and a Team Poster Session, where students present a solution and implementation plan to an environmental problem that concerns them.
 Also included are a presentation on Environmental Careers and a Program Culmination Awards' Ceremony.

-NELA's Science in the City curriculum is available to individual schools or districts on a license basis.
+NELA's Science in the City curriculum is available to individual schools or districts on a licensing basis.

 Science in the City: Home Study Curriculum